MatthewMachuca/FlexboxApiSPEC/flexboxAPIspecV2.md

 ## Flex Order

-The order property specifies the order of a flexible item relative to the rest of the flexible items inside the same container.
+The Order property specifies the Order of a flex item relative to the rest of the flex items inside the same container.

-Note: If the element is not a flexible item, the order property has no effect.

 ```xml